WayneMRoseberry/WayneMRoseberry.github.io/_posts/2023-11-29-Tester-versus-developer-mindset-as-a-personal-and-subjective-account.markdown

 I do not know if others will consider a subjective account about feelings meaningful or relevant.
-What I hope to do is get down to irrevocable facts.
-These are my memories of my feelings which if you accept as an honest account become irrefutable.
-Sometimes what we need are irrevocable facts to move forward, because once we share the same facts we can ask questions of relevance, salience, meaning, implications, ponder counter facts or conditions.
+What I hope to do is get down to irrefutable facts.
+The facts are that these are my memories of my feelings.
+Sometimes what we need are irrefutable facts to move forward so we can ask questions of relevance, salience, meaning, implications, ponder counter facts or conditions.
 The discussion is far more interesting when we move beyond fighting over the facts.